-Polygonal, layer-bound normal faults can extend over very large areas (>2,000,000 km2) of sedimentary basins.
-Best developed in very fine-grained rocks, these faults are thought to form during early burial in response to a range of diagenetic processes, including compaction and water expulsion.
-Local deviations from this idealised polygonal pattern are common; however, basin-scale, layer-bound faults with non-polygonal map-view are not well-documented and accordingly, their genesis is not well-understood.
-In this study we use 3D seismic reflection data, biostratigraphy, and well-logs from the Southern Levant Basin, offshore Israel, to develop an age-constrained seismic-stratigraphic framework and determine the geometry and kinematics of such basin-scale fault system.
-The faults tip-out downwards along an Eocene Unconformity, but unlike layer-bound faults in the Northern Levant Basin, they do not reach the base of the Messinian evaporites, instead tipping-out upwards at the top Langhian.
-On average, the faults in the Southern Levant Basin are 6.3 km long, have an average throw of 120 m, and consistently strike NW-SE.
-Throw-depth plots, accompanied by thickness changes, indicate the faults nucleated as syn-depositional faults in a mudstone-dominated unit, and are spatially and kinematically associated with a WSW-ESE-striking strike-slip fault.
-Unlike true polygonal faults, these faults propagated through ~2 km-thick sandstone-dominated Oligocene-Miocene strata.
-Whereas previous studies from the Northern Levant Basin associate fault nucleation and growth with burial-related diagenesis, the sandstone-dominated character of the Oligocene-Miocene suggests that this process cannot be readily applied to the Southern Levant Basin.
-Instead, we highlight potential tectonic events that occurred during and may have triggered thin-skinned extension at times of fault growth.
-Layer-bound normal faults therefore should be considered in the geodynamic and structural context of the basin in which they formed.
+34 Polygonal, layer-bound normal faults can extend over very large areas (>2,000,000 km2) of 35 sedimentary basins.
+Best developed in very fine-grained rocks, these faults are thought to form 36 during early burial in response to a range of diagenetic processes, including compaction and 37 water expulsion.
+Local deviations from this idealised polygonal pattern are common; however, 38 basin-scale, layer-bound faults with non-polygonal map-view are not well-documented and 39 accordingly, their genesis is not well-understood.
+In this study we use 3D seismic reflection 40 data, biostratigraphy, and well-logs from the Southern Levant Basin, offshore Israel, to develop 41 an age-constrained seismic-stratigraphic framework and determine the geometry and 42 kinematics of such basin-scale fault system.
+The faults tip-out downwards along an Eocene 43 Unconformity, but unlike layer-bound faults in the Northern Levant Basin, they do not reach 44 the base of the Messinian evaporites, instead tipping-out upwards at the top Langhian.
+On 45 average, the faults in the Southern Levant Basin are 6.3 km long, have an average throw of 120 46 m, and consistently strike NW-SE.
+Throw-depth plots, accompanied by thickness changes, 47 indicate that the faults accumulated growth strata during the Late Burdigalian, and are spatially 48 and kinematically associated with a WSW-ESE-striking strike-slip fault.
+Unlike true polygonal 49 faults, these faults propagated through ~2 km-thick sandstone-prone Oligocene-Miocene strata.
+50 Whereas previous studies from the Northern Levant Basin associate fault nucleation and 51 growth with burial-related diagenesis, the sandstone-prone character of the Oligocene-Miocene 52 suggests that this process cannot be readily applied to the Southern Levant Basin.
+Instead, we 53 highlight potential tectonic events that occurred during and may have triggered thin-skinned 54 extension at times of fault growth.